-- 1. When the patient returns with the completed Voiding Diary and the Pad Test Kit (including all used and unused pads) the Study Nurse weighs each of the Pads in the Kit per protocol and completes all the remaining sections of Data Form 06 at that time. - 2.
-Patients will frequently make errors when documenting in the Voiding Diary.
-For example, times of voids/accidents are often recorded incorrectly or in the wrong columns; written comments will contradict the markings in the "Toilet"/"Accident" columns; start and stop times of the Pad Test will be missing; etc. Because the total number of voids is an eligibility criterion, no interpretation of the voiding diary data is allowed.
-All times or markings documented in the "Toilet" column will be counted as voids and all times or markings documented in the "Accident" column will be counted as accidents.
+- 2. Patients will frequently make errors when documenting in the Voiding Diary.
+For this reason, the diary should be reviewed immediately upon its return and the Study Coordinator should clarify any confusing entries with the patient while she is present.
+(If the patient returns her materials via Fed Ex, any questionable voiding diary entries should be clarified via phone on the day of their arrival.)
+Examples of common errors include recording times of voids/accidents incorrectly or in the wrong columns, writing comments that contradict the entries in the "Toilet"/"Accident" columns, and omitting start and stop times for the Pad Test.
+Because the report of any accidents during the 3-day Diary is an outcome measure, no interpretation of the voiding diary data is allowed.
+All times or markings documented in the "Toilet" column will be counted as voids (this includes emptying the bladder with a catheter) and all times or markings documented in the "Accident" column will be counted as accidents.
 When an accident and a void are recorded at the same time, both incidents will be counted (i.e. one void and one accident).
-Any confusing or illegible elements on the Diary must be clarified with the patient and documented in C13. - 3.
+Any confusing or illegible elements on the Diary that are clarified with the patient must be documented in C9. - 3.
 The Nurse or an assigned CTC staff member completes any required QC procedures (see guidelines forthcoming in the QC Plan Section of the Manual of Operations).